NiklasZ/BattleshipAI/README.md

 # BattleShipAI

-This is my submission to battleship challenge by aigaming.com, submitted on the 08.01.2018.
-It composes 3 bots that can play the game [battleship](https://en.wikipedia.org/wiki/Battleship_(game)) in aigaming's [battleship competition](https://www.aigaming.com/GameInfo/GameTypes?type=51).
+This is my submission to [battleship challenge](https://www.aigaming.com/GameInfo/GameTypes?type=51) by AIgaming[https://www.aigaming.com/], submitted on the 08.01.2018.
+It composes 3 bots that can play the game [battleship](https://en.wikipedia.org/wiki/Battleship_(game)).
 Each bot is an incremental improvement and are called (from weakest, to strongest):

 1. Bouillabaisse - bot that uses probabilistic targeting and completely randomised placement.
 2. Gazpacho - bot that uses probabilistic targeting and well-spaced randomised placement.